A-Z Disposal Info

 Styrofoam

-The volunteer group Port Townsend StyroCyclers runs a Styrofoam recycling program in East Jefferson County.
-They collect Styrofoam that is white, rigid, clean, and free of labels, tape, cardboard, or paper.
-To schedule a Styrofoam pickup or delivery, email PTStyroCyclers@gmail.com or message them on Facebook facebook.com/PortTownsendStyrofoam.
+Port Townsend StyroCyclers is a volunteer run Styrofoam recycling program in East Jefferson County.
+They hold regular colletion events where they accept Styrofoam that is white, rigid, clean, and free of labels, tape, cardboard, or paper.
+Visit their Facebook page for more info and a schedule of events facebook.com/PortTownsendStyrofoam.
+To schedule a Styrofoam pickup or delivery, email [email protected] or message them on Facebook.

 Tires